-- Mindful breathing while focusing on your breath and your thoughts: Sit somewhere quiet in a seated position.
-While seated, focus on your breathing/thoughts.
+- Mindful breathing while focusing on your breath: Sit somewhere quiet in a seated position.
+While seated, focus on your breathing.
 Inhale deeply for three seconds and slowly exhale for three seconds.
-Use your breathing as your anchor; when you find your thoughts wandering, come back to your breathing and inhale deeply for three seconds, followed by a deep exhalation for three seconds.
+Use your breath as your anchor; when you find your thoughts wandering, come back to your breath and inhale deeply for three seconds, followed by a deep exhalation for three seconds.
 In many exercises, the time limit for this exercise is three minutes.

 - Mindful meditation: This is a particular type of meditation where you learn how to practice mindfulness.
-During this type of meditation, you will be seated for a period (ranging between 10 and 30 minutes) and will practice focusing on only your breathing.
+During this type of meditation, you will be seated for 10–30 minutes and practice focusing on only your breathing.
 This is very similar to the previous two exercises, except that your body is not moving, and the time is longer.

 Choose one activity during the day that you will perform in a mindful way, that is, with complete awareness.
-The best type of activity is one that you could choose is one that would usually be done automatically, for example, driving, showering, cooking, eating, exercising, or walking.
-Here I’ve given you an example of how to act mindfully while eating.
+The best type of activity is one that would usually be done automatically; for example, driving, showering, cooking, eating, exercising, or walking.
+Here is an example of how to act mindfully while eating.

 Mindful eating: When you take your lunch break, practice mindful eating.
-Do not rush through your lunch so that you can get to your desk – instead, take the time to enjoy your lunch.
+Do not rush through your lunch so that you can get back to your desk.
+Instead, take the time to enjoy your lunch.
 Focus on the texture of your meal, the effort that went into making it, and the flavors of the food in your mouth.

 Actively reflect on how eating your lunch makes you feel.
 Are there any ingredients in your meal that you especially enjoy?